directus/directus/docs/concepts/app-overview.md

 The sidebar's info component also includes the following readonly details:

 - **User Key** — The primary key of the user
+- **Last Page** — The last App page accessed by the user
 - **Last Access** — The timestamp of the user's last App or API action
-- **Last Page** — The last App page accessed by the user

 ::: tip Extending Users

-While the fields included out-of-the-box are locked from schema changes, you can extend Directus Users to include additional proprietary fields within [Settings > Data Model](/concepts/data-model).
+While the fields included out-of-the-box are locked from schema changes, you can extend Directus Users to include additional proprietary fields by following the normal [Creating a Field](/guides/fields/#creating-a-field) guide.

 :::